 The following resources provide more information on establishing wildflower meadows and pollinator habitat

 - Planting for Pollinators in Northern New England - A poster summarizing the most important research-based information on how to successfully plant and establish wildflower meadows in our region.
 Provides recommendations on site preparation, planting, and management of wildflower meadows for pollinator habitat.
 Due to the format, it is best viewed online; recommended minimum print size 20 x 25".
-NEW!

 - Pollinator Plants for Northern New England Gardens - Create pollinator-friendly gardens to support numerous kinds of native bees, as well as honey bees and other pollinators.
-NEW!

 - Flowering Calendar for Wildflower Species in Southern New Hampshire - Use this calendar to select and combine species to provide flowers in bloom from early spring through late fall.
 Color bars indicate flower colors.

 - Wildflowers for New England Meadows and Pollinator Plantings - A detailed list of wildflower species that have performed well in our meadows and at other sites around NH.
 Use this list as a starting point for designing a wildflower meadow or pollinator garden of your own.
 Revised in 2015.